-FLY FISHING FOR PERMIT IN BELIZE: PERMIT FLIES
+FLY FISHING FOR PERMIT IN NORTHERN BELIZE: PERMIT FLIES

 When fly fishing for permit in Belize, crab flies work for sure, particularly the SS Permit Crab.
 The thing with crabs is that it’s really hard to match the way a crab moves in the water, and most crab flies have an awkward wobble when stripped and look unnatural.
 This is probably why a lot of people cast the crab out and let it sit, since moving the fly tips the fish off that there’s something wrong with this thing.
 Because of this, you’re more limited to the “heave and leave” style presentation.
 If you can find a crab fly that looks like a crab and moves like a crab (that’s the key), then you’ll catch permit with that fly.